uw-it-edm/performance-test-scripts/README.md

 ```
 ## Distributed Testing
 Tests can also be run on remote/distributed test machine(s).
-The tests can be run from a master machine, which then distributes the load
+The tests can be run from a host machine, which then distributes the load
-to remote/slave machine(s).
-Both master and slave machines must be in the same subnet.
+to remote machine(s).
+Both host and remote machines must be in the same subnet.

 ### Setup Remote Machine(s)